deddyandri/power-bi-projects/README.md

 # power-bi-projects Sales Performance of PT ABC
-is a collection of power bi desktop projects

 Sales performace PT ABC is a microsoft power bi desktop training project that I made 5 years ago and always updated every year, for udemy.com